@Safetymountain Tracking – Your Own Virtual Hiking Support Team

 Reporting Fallen Trees, Blocked Paths

 By using the ‘send my location’ function on your mobile phone you will be able to alert the Rangers, via your @safetymountain Tracking volunteer ‘tracker’, to a specific location where a tree has fallen across the path or where a boulder is blocking the path from a recent rock slide.
 You will be doing your fellow hikers a favour by reducing the time it will take to remove the obstruction from the trail.
 Again remember to make sure that the accuracy value drops to below 15 m before sending your location message.
+Also it needs to be a significantly sized tree or boulder that blocks the path which may cause an injury to a hiker trying to climb over it, or go off path to get around it.

 11. @safetymountain Tracking – A Review